collective-soundworks/soundworks/README.md

   The `io` attribute contains the `socket.io` server, created in the `server.start(app:Object, publicPath:String, port:Number)` method.
 (Might change in the future.)
 - `broadcast:Function`
   The `broadcast` attribute contains the `broadcast` function that is defined as `broadcast(namespace:String, msg:String, ...args:*)`.
 The `broadcast` function sends the message `msg` and any number of values `...args` (of any type) to all the clients that belong to the namespace `namespace` through WebSockets.
-  **Note:** on the client side, the clients receive the message with the command `client.receive(msg:String, callback:Function)`, where the `callback` function would take `...args` as arguments (for more information, see the [`client` object WebSocket communication](#initialization-and-websocket-communication) above).
+  **Note:** on the client side, the clients receive the message with the command `client.receive(msg:String, callback:Function)`, where the `callback` function would take `...args` as arguments (for more information, see the [`client` object WebSocket communication](#initialization-and-websocket-communication) section above).

 ### Client only modules

 #### ClientDialog

-The `ClientDialog` module displays a dialog on the screen, and requires the user to click the screen to make the module disappear.
+The `ClientDialog` module displays a full screen dialog, and requires the participant to tap the screen to make the `view` disappear.
+In particular, this can be used at the very beginning of a scenario to activate the Web Audio API on iOS devices (where sound is muted until a user action triggers some audio commands) thanks to the option `activateWebAudio = true`.
+The `ClientDialog` module calls its `.done()` method when the participant taps on the screen.

 ###### Attributes

 - `view:Element`
-  The view is the `<div>` in which the content of the module is displayed.
+  The view is the `div` in which the content of the module is displayed.

 ###### Methods

 - `constructor(options:Object = {})`
   The `constructor` method instantiates the `ClientDialog` module on the client side.
 It takes the `options` object as an argument, whose properties are:
   - `activateAudio:Boolean = false`
-    If set to `true`, the module with activate the Web Audio API when the user clicks the screen (useful on iOS, where sound is muted until a user action triggers some audio commands).
+    When set to `true`, the module activates the Web Audio API when the participant clicks the screen (useful on iOS, where sound is muted until a user action triggers some audio commands).
   - `color:String = 'black'`
-    Sets the background color of the view to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.
+    The `color` property sets the background color of the view to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.
   - `name:String = 'dialog'`
     The name of the dialog, that will be used as the `id` HTML attribute of the `this.view` and the associated class.
   - `text:String`